I’m Holly, a Sydney-based Accredited Clinical Nutritionist (BHSc). Tea drinker, food maker, coastline seeker and dog lover.

 I set out on my path as a nutritionist out of a desire to empower people towards an enhanced appreciation for greater health and well-being.
 My own personal health struggles started me on a journey that left me completely fascinated by the human body, constantly amazed by the incredible therapeutic power of food and 100% committed to spreading the importance of a holistic attitude towards our physical and mental health.

 For me, health should always be an integrative approach that considers the body as a whole unified system, as opposed to separating it into different organs and isolating conditions.

-I believe in integrative medicine, focusing on the root causes of ill-health, rather than symptomatic treatment, and the importance of prioritising dietary and lifestyle changes as the core of recovery.
+I practice a holistic approach to health, focusing on the root causes of ill-health, rather than symptomatic treatment, and the importance of prioritising dietary and lifestyle changes as the core of recovery.
 My mission is to debunk myths and misconceptions and arm with you personalised, practical and trustworthy knowledge that gives YOU the power to make changes that will positively impact your health and well-being.

 Researched and evidence-based practice underlies everything I do.
 I firmly believe that Nutritional Medicine does not in any way shun conventional medicine, but it can be a very effective and a powerful tool to help work alongside, reduce or even eliminate our need for it.

 Alongside my nutrition practice, I work for the Sydney University School of Public Health in the Kids Research facility.
 I’m incredibly passionate about health equality and feel very fortunate to be able to contribute in both public and private sectors.

 My nutritional principles are not shaped on a particular eating style and are definitely not (I can’t stress this enough!) about being on any kind of diet.
 I don’t condone any particular way of eating; every human body is different and we have different requirements that are dependant on so many contributing factors.
 But the one thing that I believe we should all be doing?
 Just eating real food.